-What is Raw Material Inventory?
+What is the Raw Material Inventory?

 Raw materials inventory is the cost of products in the inventory of the company which has not been used for finished products and work in progress inventory.
-Raw material inventory is part of inventories cost which is reported under current assets on the balance sheet.
+Raw material inventory is part of inventory cost which is reported under current assets on the balance sheet.

 Types of Raw Materials